 Coronary artery disease (CAD) is the most common form of cardiovascular disease worldwide and leading cause of disability and death in both developed and developing countries (1, 2).
 CAD is primarily caused by atherosclerosis, which results in a regional decrease in myocardial blood flow (2).
 The inadequate blood and oxygen supply to the myocardium results in decreased myocardial blood flow and ischemia (2).
-Each year, the prevalence and global burden of CAD predicted, continues rise, and atherosclerosis is now the leading global cause of total disease burden (3).
+Each year, the prevalence and global burden of CAD continues to rise. and as predicted, atherosclerosis is now the leading global cause of total disease burden (3).
 Despite the development of medical interventions to minimize fatal CAD outcomes, the mortality rate remains high (4).
 In developed countries, the CAD rate increased by 30 - 60% between 1990 to 2020, while it increased even more in developing countries (4).
 In addition to having a higher mortality rate, CAD manifested 10 years earlier in India compared to the rest of the world.
 As a result, there were more CAD-related deaths among India's working-age population (5).
 Due to CAD related deaths, India lost a significant amount of productive working years.
-By 2030, it is estimated that 17.9 million productive working years will be lost, which is 10 times higher than the United States (6, 7).
+By 2030, it